mpampuch/nextflow-notes/README.md

 The hexadecimal numbers, like `18/f6351b`, identify the unique process execution, that we call a task.
 These numbers are also the prefix of the directories where each task is executed.
 You can inspect the files produced by changing to the directory `$PWD/work` and using these numbers to find the task-specific execution path (e.g. Go to  `$PWD/work/18/f6351b46bb9f65521ea61baaaa9eff` to find all the information on the task performed using the `SPLITLETTERS` process).

+**Note**: Inside the work directory for the specific task, you will also find the ***Symbolic links*** used as inputs for the specific task, not copies of the files themselves.

 ### The ANSI log

 If you look at the second process in the above examples, you notice that it runs twice (once for each task), executing in two different work directories for each input file.
 The ANSI log output from Nextflow dynamically refreshes as the workflow runs; in the previous example the work directory `2f/007bc5` is the second of the two directories that were processed (overwriting the log with the first).
 To print all the relevant paths to the screen, disable the ANSI log output using the `-ansi-log` flag.